contaware/docker-lamp2/README.md

 # LAMP2 stack built with Docker Compose

-A simple LAMP2 (Linux Apache MySQL MariaDB PHP) stack environment built using Docker Compose.
+A Dual LAMP (Linux Apache MySQL PHP) stack environment built using Docker Compose.
 It is meant for local development and not for production usage.
 It consists of:

 - PHP
-- Apache
+- Two Apache servers, with two different PHP versions
-- Dual MySQL and MariaDB
+- Two database servers, MySQL and MariaDB
 - phpMyAdmin (it's possible to choose between MySQL and MariaDB)